pnggroup/libpng/scripts/README.txt

  macro.lst         =>  Used by autoconf tools
  prefix.dfn        =>  Used by autoconf tools

- ci_autotools.sh   =>  Continuous integration utility for the Autotools build ci_cmake.sh       =>  Continuous integration utility for the CMake build ci_legacy.sh      =>  Continuous integration utility for the legacy makefiles

 Further information can be found in comments in the individual scripts and makefiles.